Makariy/MakiLab/docs/feed_tasks.md

 Posts:
-  -Publish posts
+  - Publish posts
-  -Add comments to posts
+  - Add comments to posts
-  -Toggle likes on posts
+  - Toggle likes on posts

  Post:
-   -Add text on posts
+   - Add text on posts
-   -Add images on posts
+   - Add images on posts